mbailey/notes/docs/software/git/git-ignore.md

 git clean -n -X
 ```

-### Check which rule caused git to ignore

-    git check-ignore -v path/to/check

 ### Which file to place a pattern in depends on how the pattern is meant to be used.